Spouse of the President of the Republic of Slovenia

 | 16:00–16:15 | Award Ceremony for the Winning Group of the “Playful Water” Competition (Kindergarten Programme) |

-| 16:30 - 17:30* |
+| 16:00 - 17:30* |

 Hiking Dialogue to Straža Hill with Azerbaijan Registration is possible on the day of the event at the information desk until 13:00.
 Note: Participants are advised to wear suitable hiking attire and bring water.
 In case of rain, the session will take place at Villa Bled.
 Description: Water systems worldwide are under increasing pressure due to climate change and growing demand.
 Building resilience requires stronger integration between water and climate policies, as highlighted by the COP29 Declaration on Water for Climate Action.
 In cooperation with the Embassy of Azerbaijan, this hiking dialogue offers an informal setting for exchange among government representatives, international organizations, and experts.
-During a guided walk to Straža Hill above Lake Bled, participants will discuss the water–climate nexus and opportunities for cooperation in a relaxed and inspiring environment. |
+During a guided walk to Straža Hill above Lake Bled, participants will discuss the water–climate nexus and opportunities for cooperation in a relaxed and inspiring environment.
+Note: In case of bad weather or rain, the programme will take place at Vila Bled from 16:15 to 18:00. |

 | 16:00 - 17:40 | PANEL 4: Different methods for monitoring lakes in support of sustainable lake ecosystem management |